jordanxlau/deepl-vs-google-translation/README.md

 The text is pre-translated in `preprocessing.py` and saved in `sentences.csv`.
 You need a deepl auth key for this.

-To run the data analysis for yourself:
+To run the data analysis for yourself (in the `/src` directory):
 ```
 python analysis.py
 ```

-To run the unit tests:
+To run the unit tests (in the root directory):
 ```
 python test.py
 ```